Forever GI Bill: Benefits, Eligibility, & Changes

 Assistance for Students Affected by School Closures and Certain Disapprovals

-- The course is disapproved, or a course that is a necessary part of the program is disapproved because of a new law, regulation, or policy that is implemented after you enroll.
+• The course is disapproved, or a course that is a necessary part of the program is disapproved because of a new law, regulation, or policy that is implemented after you enroll.

-- You no longer will receive credit, or you lose training time towards completion of the program you are pursuing.
+• You will no longer receive credit, or you lose training time towards completion of the program you are pursuing.

 Elimination of 15-year Limitation